Please note that any references to “Imag3D” in this tutorial has been replaced with “democratiz3D”

 Your NRRD files should now be saved in the directory you specified.

-Step 3: Upload your NRRD files and Convert to STL files using free Imag3D service
+Step 3: Upload your NRRD files and Convert to STL Files Using the Free democratiz3D Service

 Once you are satisfied with your processing parameters, click submit.
 Both of your nrrd files will be processed in two separate bone STL files, as shown in Figure 10.
 The process takes 10 to 20 minutes and you will receive an email notifying you that your files are ready.
 Please note, the stl processing will finish first followed by the images.
 Click on the thumbnails for each model to access the file for download or click the title.